China ditches pointless awards in latest anti-waste push

 "Not only has this not had the desired effect, it has been a huge waste of personnel and resources and has even caused unhealthy tendencies, causing a strong reaction in society."

-A similar campaign in 2009 had resulted in annual savings of 6.4 billion yuan, the government said.
+A similar campaign in 2009 had resulted in annual savings of 6.4 billion yuan ($1.05 billion), the government said.

 "The cancelling of these 76 awards is just the first step, and the project will continue and deepen," it added.